Al Akhawayn University

 Haverford students are required to take at least 15 credits per semester (the equivalent to four Haverford courses).
 The number of SCH in which a student may enroll is regulated by the Academic Dean.
 In determining this load, the Dean takes into account the quality of the scholastic work performed by the student, the types of courses involved, the student’s health, and extracurricular interests.
 The University assigns letter grades on the 4.0 GPA system.
 Grade reports will be mailed approximately two weeks after the close of the fall and spring semesters and the summer term.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Independent study opportunities.
 Full university curriculum.

-Accounting, Arabic, Biology, Business, Chemistry, Communications, Computer Science, Economics, English, Engineering, Geography, History, Islamic Art and Architecture, Islamic Cultural Studies, Literature, Math, Philosophy, Physics, Political Science, Psychology, and Sociology.
+Accounting, Arabic, Biology, Biotechnology, Business, Chemistry, Communications, Computer Science, Economics, English, Engineering, Finance, Geography, History, Humanities, International Studies, Islamic Art and Architecture, Islamic Cultural Studies, Law, Literature, Management, Marketing, Mathematics, Philosophy, Physics, Political Science, Psychology, Sociology

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

-Number of Students: Approximately 3,600 students of whom 20% are international students.
+Approximately 2,100 students of whom 20% are international students.

 A double room on-campus with Moroccan roommate is provided; each room has telephone/computer and TV ports; Three cafeterias available for dining.
 Strict single sex housing.
 Haverford students may not opt for housing not arranged by the program.